 - Stylish (The cuter and more versatile the shoe, the better)

 I have been trying so many brands of shoes over the years, but I am in love with Pedipeds 2017 summer collection.
 Each pair is fun, easy to put on, durable and affordable.
+But that doesn’t mean we shouldn’t take the right care of our shoes.
+Many find that a boot and shoe holder can be a great way to show off and maintain our lovely shoes.
+Even children can benefit from this, my friend tells me that her children appreciate their shoes so much more when they are shown off.
 I love how my 4 year old is able to put these shoes on herself!
 It really boosts her confidence and gives her the assurance of independence.
 Most 4 year old’s are in preschool, and its important for them to be independent and take care of those little things on their own, we all know their teachers have enough other things on their plates other than helping our kids with their shoes.

 These shoes stay on her feet without rubbing and causing blisters or irritation.
 They are thick enough to withstand her rough play and running and they support her growing feet.
 One of the things I remember from my childhood is my mom taking the extra effort to get us durable, supportive shoes.
 It really does make a difference in their development.
 Toddlers feet are not fully developed and those muscles and ligaments need support.
 Without proper support the muscles cannot form correctly.
 Some of the top feature one should look for in children’s shoes (according to the AOFAS) are: